UPL is focused on emerging as a premier global provider of total crop solutions designed to secure the world’s long-term food supply.

-UPL Health, Safety and Environment (HSE) policy has been adopted by its Directors and applies to all Group employees.
+UPL Health, Safety and Emergency Preparedness (HSE) policy has been adopted by its Directors and applies to all Group employees.

-- The Management at UPL is committed to safeguard Safety, Health & Environment for all by minimizing the adverse effects arising out of industrial chemical and agrochemical manufacture as well as marketing these products from one location to another.
+- The Management at UPL is committed to safeguard health & safety for all by minimizing the adverse effects arising out of industrial chemical and agrochemical manufacture as well as marketing these products from one location to another.

-- Necessary standards for Safety and Environmental Performance & Statutory Compliance shall be ensured through proactive steps during all operations including pollution control.
+- Necessary standards for Health, Safety and Emergency Performance & Statutory Compliance shall be ensured through proactive steps during all operations including pollution control.

-- The company shall make arrangements for employee information, education, training and re-training related to health, safety and environment objectives at different levels - for interested parties and the general public, whenever required.
+- The company shall make arrangements for employee information, education, training and re-training related to health, safety and emergency objectives at different levels - for interested parties and the general public, whenever required.

 - We are committed to continuous HSE improvement through risk assessments, waste minimization and optimum resource use through:

 (b) Recovery and recycle/reuse, and/or